kamranahmedse/developer-roadmap/src/data/roadmaps/spring-boot/content/hibernate/transactions.md

 In hibernate framework, we have Transaction interface that defines the unit of work.
 It maintains abstraction from the transaction implementation (JTA,JDBC).

-For more information, visit the following links:
+Visit the following resources to learn more:

 - [@article@Hibernate Transaction Management](https://www.javaguides.net/2018/12/hibernate-transaction-management-tutorial.html)
 - [@article@Hibernate Transaction](https://www.w3schools.blog/hibernate-transaction-management)